mxaddict/www.codedmaster.com/content/blog/2019-06-24-compiling-master-branch-of-navcoin-core.md

 draft = false
 description = "A comprehensive guide on compiling the master branch of NavCoin-Core, including steps for installing dependencies, cloning the repository, and building the wallet and daemon clients on an Ubuntu 18.04 Linux box."
 [taxonomies]
-tags = ["NavCoin", "Cryptocurrency", "Linux", "Ubuntu", "Compile", "Development", "NavCoin-Core"] [extra] toc = true display_published = true
+tags = ["navcoin", "cryptocurrency", "linux", "ubuntu", "compile", "development", "navcoin-core"] [extra] toc = true display_published = true